 Located just above the fender on the curbside is an Emergency Stop Button.
-Pushing this button will shut off all power to the system (the generator will remain running).
+Pushing this button will shut off all power to the system.
 Located just below is an Emergency Shutoff lever.
-Pushing this lever down will stop all air from flowing to the piping cabinet.
+Pushing this level down will stop all air from flowing to the pneumatic valves.